-The writing centre is open for all students who wish to improve their own writing.
+The writing centre is open for students and researchers who wish to improve their writing.
 Come and discuss your ideas, drafts and questions with one of our writing consultants.
 You may also book e-consultations via chat or videocall.

 We are located at the Georg Sverdrup's house at Blindern, Library of the Humanities and the Social Sciences, ground floor.

 - We offer one-on-one consultations based on drafts or ideas for assignments, normally 3 consultations per semester.

-- The writing centre can also develop courses together with academic staff and academic services at the university.
+- The writing centre can also develop courses together with faculty and academic services at the university.

 NB: The writing centre staff does not proofread or discuss scientific content.

 A home for writing